ChrisLomont/LomontSharp/README.md

 ### LomontSharp

 Main piece should be as portable as possible, currently .NET 5.0, hopefully to 6.0 soon so I can use INumeric to make nicer math pieces.
+(Update: Now 7.0, uses INumeric)

 Base classes.
 Includes: